-Dan and I have been in Queenstown for 6 months already and most of what Erik told us was new info for us!
-We learned about the Shotover River and it’s important during the gold rush in the 1860’s, how the Remarkables mountain range got their name, and about how they tried to dam the Kawarau River where it meets Lake Wakatipu.
-This was to try and dry it out to get more gold but, it was rather unsuccessful and an engineering disaster!
+Dan and I have been in Queenstown for 6 months already and most of what Erik told us was new info to us!
+We learned about the Shotover River and its importance during the gold rush in the 1860s, how the Remarkables mountain range got their name, and about how they tried to dam the Kawarau River where it meets Lake Wakatipu.

-I can’t tell you everything we learned, for that info, you’ll have to join a wine your in Queenstown for yourself, but what I can tell you is that Erik was sure knowledgeable and passionate about Queenstown and that energy immediately transferred to our group!
+I can’t tell you everything we learned, for that info, you’ll have to join a wine tour in Queenstown for yourself.
+However, what I can tell you is that Erik was sure knowledgeable and passionate about Queenstown and that energy immediately transferred to our group!

 At the second winery, we had lunch at their bistro.
 This was a great opportunity to get to know all of the other people on the tour as well as Erik.
 After a few laughs, we were off again into another winery.

-By the end of the tour we were a bit tipsy and happy after a good day.
-I loved that it was a tour about more than just wine, it felt like a great general tour of the area as well which I appreciated.
+By the end of the tour, we were a bit tipsy and happy after a good day.
+I loved that it was a wine tour about more than just wine, it felt like a great general tour of the area as well which I appreciated.